-This classic Irish coffee recipe comes to us via Dutch Kills, a bar in Long Island City, New York.
-The warm cocktail was supposedly popularized in the 1940s by Joseph Sheridan, a chef in the port city of Foynes, Ireland.
-In 1952, Irish coffee was introduced to San Francisco by the Buena Vista Cafe.
-Sheridan’s recipe went as follows: Cream—rich as an Irish brogue; Coffee – strong as a friendly hand; Sugar – sweet as the tongue of a rogue; Irish whiskey—smooth as the wit of the land.
+Our classic Irish coffee recipe comes from Dutch Kills, an equally classic bar in Long Island City, New York.
+The warm, revivifying cocktail was said to be popularized in the 1940s by Joseph Sheridan, a chef in the port city of Foynes, Ireland.
+In 1952, Irish Coffee was introduced to San Francisco by the Buena Vista Cafe.
+Sheridan’s recipe was written with the effortless poetry of the Irish: “Cream—rich as an Irish brogue; coffee—strong as a friendly hand; sugar—sweet as the tongue of a rogue; Irish whiskey—smooth as the wit of the land.”

 What to buy: Powers or Jameson Irish Whiskey is recommended.
-In a pinch, añejo or Jamaican rum, tequila reposado, and bourbon are acceptable substitutes.
+To change things up, consider Jamaican rum, tequila reposado, or bourbon.

-This drink was featured as part of our St. Patrick’s Day Recipes slideshow.
+This drink was featured in our St. Patrick’s Day Recipes slideshow.

 by Brianne Garrett | New year, new me.
 It’s a popular mantra that we all tell ourselves going into a new year—vowing that...